morshedimran/pio-setup/ansible手順書.md

 ## Conclusion

-Ansible believes you should not need another framework to validate basic things of your infrastructure is true.
-This is the case because Ansible is an order-based system that will fail immediately on unhandled errors for a host, and prevent further configuration of that host.
-This forces errors to the top and shows them in a summary at the end of the Ansible run.

-However, as Ansible is designed as a multi-tier orchestration system, it makes it very easy to incorporate tests into the end of a playbook run, either using loose tasks or roles.
-When used with rolling updates, testing steps can decide whether to put a machine back into a load balanced pool or not.

-Finally, because Ansible errors propagate all the way up to the return code of the Ansible program itself, and Ansible by default runs in an easy push-based mode, Ansible is a great step to put into a build environment if you wish to use it to roll out systems as part of a Continuous Integration/Continuous Delivery pipeline, as is covered in sections above.
+We explored to deploy personium on different environment using Ansible.
+Like as we also was able to deploy personium on AWS environment using CFT(Cloud Formation Template).
+This documnet is written for the developers conveniency, to be able to delpoy personium easily on the top environment.
+Also we have choosen ansible as it is designed as a multi-tier orchestration system, and by default runs in an easy push-based mode incorporate tests into the end of a playbook run.

+Finally, hoping the readers will give a try deploying personium on any suitable environment. enjoy the system and give us feedback for further development of personium.
+Your comments or requiest will be highly appritiated.

+Thanks for reading.
+Chears!! :relaxed: